Cosmological Constraints on the Phenomenological Interacting Dark Energy Model with Fermi Gamma-Ray Bursts and DESI DR2: RESULTS

 \section{RESULTS}

 The joint analysis of DESI DR2 measurements and \emph{Fermi} GRBs provides tight constraints on cosmological parameters while allowing for robust model discrimination.
-Figure \ref{fig:corner} shows comparative constraints from the GOLD and FULL sample at $z \geq 1.4$) for different cosmological models, facilitating direct comparison between the GOLD and FULL samples at high redshifts ($z \geq 1.4$).
-We summarize results of the four DE models with parameter constraints and model selection statistics in Table \ref{tab:cosmological_constraints_combined}.
+We show constraints from the GOLD and FULL sample at $z \geq 1.4$ with DESI DR2 BAO measurements for $\Lambda$CDM and $w$CDM models in Figure \ref{fig:lcdm_wcdm}, and CPL and $\xi$IDE models in Figure \ref{fig:cpl_single} and \ref{fig:ide_single}; which facilitating direct comparison between the GOLD and FULL samples at high redshifts.
+We summarize results of the four DE models ($\Lambda$CDM, $w$CDM, CPL and $\xi$IDE models) with parameter constraints and model selection statistics in Table \ref{tab:cosmological_constraints_combined}.

-From Figure \ref{fig:corner} and Table \ref{tab:cosmological_constraints_combined}, we find that the results with GOLD and FULL sample are consistent within $1\sigma$ uncertainties.
+From Figure \ref{fig:lcdm_wcdm}, \ref{fig:cpl_single}, \ref{fig:ide_single} and Table \ref{tab:cosmological_constraints_combined}, we find that the results with GOLD and FULL sample are consistent within $1\sigma$ uncertainties.
 For the $\Lambda$CDM model, the results from the two GRB samples are fully consistent and in excellent agreement with Planck CMB measurements \citep{Planck2020}.
 For the $w$CDM model, the constraints obtained from both samples are consistent with the cosmological constant value ($w = -1$) at the $1\sigma$ confidence level.
 For the CPL model, the values of $w_a$ are consistent with zero within its $1\sigma$ uncertainty, which suggest that current data cannot support the time evolution of the DE EoS.
-For the $\xi$IDE model, the energy flow parameter $(\xi + 3w_X)$ with both samples shows sample dependence and remains consistent with no energy exchange within $1\sigma$ uncertainties, indicating no statistically significant preference for any particular transfer direction \citep{Cai2010, Clemson2012, Borges2008}.
-The combined analysis of high-redshift GRB data and DESI DR2 BAO measurements shows a consistent preference for the $\Lambda$CDM framework.
+For the $\xi$IDE model, the energy flow parameter $(\xi + 3w_X)$ with both samples shows sample dependence and remains consistent with no energy exchange within $1\sigma$ uncertainties, indicating no statistically significant preference for any particular transfer direction \citep{Cai2005, Clemson2012, Borges2008}.
+The estimated parameters of three extended models remain consistent with the expectations of $\Lambda$CDM within $1\sigma$ uncertainties, which show that the $\Lambda$CDM remains a good fit to the combined analysis of high-redshift GRB data and DESI DR2 BAO measurements.